Ada-Developers-Academy/core-unit-3/functions/anonymous-functions.md

 ## Introduction

-Yet another permutation of the function in the JavaScript language!
+Get ready for yet another permutation of function usage in JavaScript!

-Anonymous functions are a useful way to define functions in the context they're used.
-This usage can be more readable sometimes, especially when it's more convenient to read a function's definition immediately over chase its definition, which may be in a different file.
+Anonymous functions are a useful way to define functions right at the moment they're used.
+This usage can both be more readable and more convenient.

+They are especially helpful when we need a small function for a particular situation.
+Such situations are often considered by library authors so that anonymous function usage leads to code that reads very closely to natural language.
+It also frees the developer using those libraries from having to decide where to put the definition for these very-situational functions.

 ## Anonymous Functions